mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 select * from cd.facilities where facid = 1 or facid = 5
 --Below is without using the or operator select * from cd.facilities where facid IN(1,5)

---How can you produce a list of members who joined after the start of september 2012?
+--7 How can you produce a list of members who joined after the start of september 2012?
---Return the memid, surname, firstname, and joindate of the members in question?
+--Return the memid, surname, firstname, and joindate of the members in question? select memid, surname, firstname, joindate from cd.members where joindate >= '2012-09-01'

---How can you produce an ordered list of  the first 10 surnames in the memebrs table?
+--8 How can you produce an ordered list of  the first 10 surnames in the memebrs table?
---The table must not contain duplicates.
+--The table must not contain duplicates. select distinct surname from cd.members order by surname limit 10

---You'd like to get the sign up date of your last member.
-How can you retrieve this information?
+--9 You'd like to get the sign up date of your last member.
+How can you retrieve this information? select joindate from cd.members order by joindate desc limit 1 --below is the how the instructor went about it select max(joindate) as latest_signbup from cd.members

---Produce a count of the number of facilities thatt have a cost ot guests of 10 or more.
+--10 Produce a count of the number of facilities thatt have a cost ot guests of 10 or more. select * from cd.facilities select count(guestcost) from cd.facilities where guestcost > 10

 --Produce a list of the total number of slots booked pper facility in the month of september 2012.
 --Produce an output table consisting of facility id and slots, sorted by the number of slots.